Jaidon-Smith/public_datasets/README.md

 Various public datasets compatible with TensorFlow Datasets

 # How to Use
-Make sure that [TensorFlow Datasets](https://www.tensorflow.org/datasets) is installed and imported.
+Make sure that [TensorFlow Datasets](https://www.tensorflow.org/datasets) is installed.
 Then git clone this repository with `git clone https://github.com/Jaidon-Smith/public-datasets.git`

 ## JSUT
-import jsut.jsut
+import jsut